RoelVideler/esp8266-ser2net/README.md

 What is this?
 =============

-This code can be loaded into an ESP8266 module to allow it to forward a serial connection from a device to a socket on a WiFi network.

-It is very rough.
+This is the original esp8266-ser2net by dparnell, modified for use with a DSMR smart meter using a very simple connection.

 How do I use it?
 ================